LocalMode

 useSequentialBatch

 Process an array of inputs one at a time with progress tracking and cancellation.
-Unlike useBatchOperation (concurrent), this processes items sequentially in order.
+Unlike useBatchOperation (concurrent), this processes items sequentially in order. results and itemErrors are published incrementally as each item completes — not only at batch end — so consumers see results as they arrive.

 import { useSequentialBatch, toAppError } from '@localmode/react';